lasithkoswattagamage/scattergories/README.md

 # Scattergories

+## Live Deployment

+You can view a live version of this application at [https://scattergories.lasithkg.au](https://scattergories.lasithkg.au)

+## Description

 An online reimagining of the cult classic Scattergories game by Hasbro.
 This projects was originally intended as a way to play Scattergories, over the internet, with my mates during COVID.

 The responsive CSS queries, the UI can respond to a multitude of devices so your friends can have the same great experience across mobile, tablet and laptop.